-This document will detail requirements on the 13 "Core" optical elements (COC) necessary for each Advanced LIGO interferometer.
+This document will detail requirements on the 13 or 15 (H2 or "LHO folded") "Core" optical elements necessary for each Advanced LIGO interferometer.
 Reference to other subsystems will be made only to define interfaces, clarify rationale for requirements, and provide justification of required parameters.
-Note that any metrology equipment or procedures adopted by Advanced LIGO for verification of the specifications and requirements herein are treated separately (LIGO-

 The original development plan for manufacture and test of the optics was the COC development plan, LIGO-T000128.
-The design that specifically meets the requirements of this document and is the baseline for the Advanced LIGO COC is described in the COC Preliminary Design LIGO-E080033-00-D. This version of Advanced LIGO COC DRD (LIGO-T000127-v3) represents a revision of the earlier (7/2010) version (LIGO-T000127-v2) presented as FDR documentation.
+The design that specifically meets the requirements of this document and is the baseline for the Advanced LIGO COC is described in the COC Preliminary Design LIGO-E080033-00-D